 We love this meal here, especially me.
 An all in one dinner equals one dish to wash up and nothing else!
-It’s quite popular with the children too.
+This herby one pot chicken, is absolutely delicious, it is very tasty and the children always love me serving this up…and that makes a change to get a hands up from everyone!

 All measurements are approximate because I have a big family, two teenage boys eat the equivalent meals of four grown men so I throw in as much as possible.
 I cook this in huge aga roasting tin.
 I also vary the vegetables depending on what I have in the fridge.
 Butternut squash is good as would be any number of vegetables that like being roasted such as courgettes, leeks, aubergine.